Canada Growth Fund Inc.

 Board Chair

-Corinne holds a Master of Environmental Studies from York University and an Honours BA from St. Thomas University.
+Ms. Boone holds a Master of Environmental Studies from York University and an Honours Bachelor of Arts from St. Thomas University.

 Candace MacGibbon